Lt. Col. Mark A. Avery, Minor Adviser

 (585) 475-5545, firstname.lastname@example.org

-The minor in military studies and leadership provides students the opportunity to learn about military officer training and their mission to develop leaders for tomorrow’s Armed Forces.
-Courses promote leadership and management that can be employed in any career field, along with courses analyzing the military’s role in national security affairs and foreign policy.
-Students may choose the Air Force track or the Army track.
+The minor in military studies and leadership provides students the opportunity to learn about military officer training and its mission to develop leaders for tomorrow’s Armed Forces.
+Courses promote leadership and management, skills that can be employed in any career field, along with courses analyzing the military’s role in national security affairs and foreign policy.
+Students choose the Air Force track or the Army track.
 Please note: This minor is available to all ROTC cadets.
-Students who are interested in this minor, but are not enrolled in the ROTC, must approval and appropriate waivers before they can register for these courses.
+Students who are interested in this minor, but are not enrolled in the ROTC, must gain approval and appropriate waivers before registering for courses.

 Click to view minor requirements in the Quarter Calendar